 |Objective-C, Java, Cocoa Touch, CoreData, ReactiveCocoa, REST, ORM Lite, JSON, AFNetworking, Core Location, Android SDK, Android Studio IDE, Android VMb, uCrop, Retrofit.|

 SaM Solutions provides offshore development for companies from different geographical regions and industrial spheres.
-If you have any questions and want to learn more about our experience, fill the contact form!
+If developing successful healthcare software is your ultimate goal, don’t hesitate to fill the contact form and get a consultation from our specialists.